-If you’re really that busy, you may have to shorten the distance you planned to run, but getting out there for even a mile or two will help you manage your stress.
+If you’re really that busy, you might want to shorten the distance you planned to run, but getting out there for even a mile or two will help you manage your stress.
 I’ve always found that running helps me be more productive throughout the day!

 There is a layer of ice on the sidewalks and roads.

-Slipping and sliding around on the ice adds a huge challenge, and can majorly increase our chance of injury.
+Slipping and sliding around on the ice adds a huge challenge and can drastically increase our chance of injury.
 It’s best to skip your run and stay inside for some cross training, or maybe a treadmill run instead.

-I hear thunder and see lightening in the distance.
+I hear thunder and see lightning in the distance.

-Even if the thunder and lightening seem far off, it’s safest to stay indoors for your workout.
-Check your radar and local weather forecast to be sure – if I see any yellow or red on the radar I always opt to stay inside.
+Even if the thunder and lightning seem far off, it’s safest to stay indoors for your workout.
+Check your radar and local weather forecast to be sure – if I see any yellow or red on the radar I always opt to forgo your run and stay inside.

 My right leg hurts in one specific spot all day long, and feels worse when I walk or run on it.

 Uh oh, pain in a localized area that does not lessen up when you rest is definitely a sign of injury.
-You may need to take more than just one day off!
+You may need to miss more than just one day of running!

 I have a fever and miserable cough.